Climate-based onion planting guide for St. Joseph, Missouri

 Use the planting dates below for onions in St. Joseph.

-Gardeners usually start indoors around February 1 and plant outdoors from about March 29.
+Onions are usually started indoors around February 1 and planted outdoors during the normal local window of March 29 to April 12.
 Most varieties need about 95–110 days to reach maturity once they are in the garden.

 Onions are usually easy to grow in St. Joseph, and the extra room is most useful for getting a more even finish, steadier sizing, and better keeping quality.